timothepoznanski/listeem/README.md

     BDD connection error : Connection refused
  ```

-The database is probably still initializing.
+The database is probably still initializing or it is a browser cache issue.
 Wait a few seconds, visit another web page and come back.

 **Case 2**